ej84/is218_git_collaboration/terminology.md

 8. Push: To send committed changes to a remote repository on GitHub.com.
 9. Pull: To retrieve changes made to a remote file and apply them to your local copy, can be considered 'updating' your local file.
-10. Remote Add/Remove/Show
+10. Remote Add/Remove/Show: Used to manage repositories that are hosted on the Internet or another network.
 11. Status: Lists the files you have changed and those that you still need to add/or commit
 12. Master Branch: Created by the 'git init' command and is the default branch for a project.